TeamMidnightDust/MidnightControls/CONTRIBUTING.md

 ### Git

-Git is the control version software we use for LambdaControls, please know how to use it if you consider contributing to the code.
+Git is the control version software we use for midnightcontrols, please know how to use it if you consider contributing to the code.

 Git commits should be signed.